 - If and when you are approved for medical cannabis coverage through your health insurance plan, inquire with your LP about direct billing.

 How to claim medical cannabis under your Healthcare Spending Account

 - Ensure you have a health spending account through your personal or workplace insurance plan.
 HSA claims are out-of-pocket expenses that you are reimbursed for after the purchase.

 - Check with your plan administrator to ensure medical cannabis is something that can be claimed.

 - Make sure you have all of your receipts from your personal account with your LP and a registered medical document (your prescription).
 You can request this from your LP.

 - Inquire with your insurance provider about the submission process.

-Insurance companies currently offering medical cannabis coverage inclusion
+Insurance companies that may offer medical cannabis coverage

 - Sunlife Financial